build-on-aws/content/tutorials/instrumenting-java-apps-using-opentelemetry/index.md

       - targets: [ 'collector:6666' ]
 ```

 After making these changes, you will need to restart the containers for Prometheus and the collector.

-The easiest way to do this is restart all the containers at once:
+4. Restart the containers

 ```bash
 docker compose restart
 ```

 With all the containers up and running, it is now time to test all of this.
 If the microservice is running, stop it and execute it again so the next test could reflect the changes you made in the previous section.
-Once the microservice is up and running, send about a dozen HTTP requests to the microservice API.
-Then, go to Grafana, click on the `Explore` option, make sure to select `Prometheus` in the drop-down box, and then click in the button `Metrics browser`.
+Once the microservice is up and running:

+5. Send about a dozen HTTP requests to the microservice API.

+6. Go to Grafana, click on the `Explore` option.

+7. Make sure to select `Prometheus` in the drop-down box.

+8. Click in the button `Metrics browser`.

 You should see all metrics collected from the microservice.

 ![Browsing Metrics](images/fig_11.png)

 As you can see, all the metrics coming from the microservice are now being stored in Prometheus, with each metric using the prefix `default` for the namespace.
 Along with the metrics created automatically by the OpenTelemetry agent for Java, there is the metrics `default_custom_metric_heap_memory` and `default_custom_metric_number_of_exec`, which were created programmatically in the previous section.

 Let's now visualize the metrics.

-Select the metric `default_custom_metric_number_of_exec` and then click in the `Use query` button.
+9. Select the metric `default_custom_metric_number_of_exec`.

+10. Click in the `Use query` button.

 You should see the following.

 ![Viewing the Number of Executions Metric](images/fig_12.png)

 Since this metric is monotonic, the graph itself is not very exciting, given that its value only increments.
 But the table sitting below the graph is useful for you to check the current value for this metric.
 It should be the number of HTTP requests you sent to the microservice API.

 The metric `default_custom_metric_heap_memory` should provide a better visualization.

-Repeat the steps you did above for the metric `default_custom_metric_number_of_exec`.
+11. Repeat the steps `8` until `10` but for the metric `default_custom_metric_heap_memory`.

 Here is what you should see.

 ![Viewing the Memory Usage Metric](images/fig_13.png)